mark-mcdermott/puravida/README.md

 ## Main Use Cases
 🌴 usage 1: oneliner combining `mkdir -p` and `touch`. e.g., `puravida dir_1/dir_2/file.txt`

-🌊 usage 2: create (optionally nested) directory and multiple files in it. e.g., `puravida dir/nested_dir file1.txt file2.txt`
+🌊 usage 2: create (optionally nested) directory and one or more empty files in it. e.g., `puravida dir/nested_dir file1.txt file2.txt`

 🏖️ usage 3: create (optionally nested) directory a file in it with (optionally multiline) contents (last line must just say ~ and that's all) you paste in and hit enter. e.g., `puravida dir/file.txt ~` (and then it awaits your content paste ending in an `~` line)